syncfusion-content/windowsforms-docs/WindowsForms/Tools/Tabs-Package.md

 layout: post
 title: Tabs-Package
 description: tabs package
-platform: common
+platform: WindowsForms
-control: Control Name undefined
+control: Tools
 documentation: ug
 ---

-## Tabs Package
+# Tabs Package

 XP Tabs is a 100% native .NET TabControl implementation that comes with a lot more configuration and customization capabilities than the Legacy Wrapper that the .NET framework comes with.
 It provides all the basic functionalities of a standard TabControl and much more.

 ![](Tabs-Package_images/Tabs-Package_img1.jpeg)
-{:.image }

 The XP Tabs (TabControlAdv) feature provided as part of this package is an advanced TabControl with plenty of appearance styles and configuration capabilities.
 It makes the creation of custom tabs with custom shapes and styles a snap.